-For the purposes of the Group's capital management, capital includes issued capital and all other equity reserves attributable to the equity holders of the parent, which at 30 June 2019 was \$6,936,581 (2018: \$6,788,307).
+For the purposes of the Group's capital management, capital includes issued capital and all other equity reserves attributable to the equity holders of the parent, which at 30 June 2020 was \$69,762,264 (2019: \$69,365,813).
 The Group's objective when managing capital is to safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders.

-At 30 June 2019 the Group does not hold any external debt funding (2018: Nil) and is not subject to any externally imposed covenants in respect of capital management.
+At 30 June 2020 the Group did not hold any external debt funding (2019: Nil) and is not subject to any externally imposed covenants in respect of capital management.

-22. Subsidiaries
+23. Subsidiaries

-Country of Ownership interest Name of entity incorporation Nature of activities 2019 2018 Parent entity New Standard Energy Limited Australia Exploration, development & production of hydrocarbons 100 100 Subsidiaries New Standard Onshore Pty Ltd Australia Exploration of hydrocarbons 100 100
+Country of Ownership interest Name of entity Nature of activities 2020 2019 New Standard Onshore Pty Ltd Australia Exploration of hydrocarbons 100% 100%